-The value of getting real-world peer-to-peer exposure for your product or service is undeniable.
+The value of getting real-world, peer-to-peer exposure for your product or service is undeniable.
 But how you do it (and with whom) takes several forms.
-Both influencer and practitioner marketing are very effective ways to increase your share of voice and credibility with the market.
-But influencers are not always practitioners, and vice versa.
+Both influencer and practitioner marketing are effective ways to increase your share of voice and credibility within the market.
+But influencers are not always practitioners and vice versa.
 Nor is the approach the same.

 Let’s first look at the differences between influencers and practitioners.
 Here are their key attributes: